RStainforth/oca-phd/oca-tools/DiagonalScanAnalysis/README.md

 * DiagScan.cxx
 * DiagScan.h
 * runlist.txt - contains the list of runs to be used for each wavelenght, laserball scan and diagonal.
 It has the format `Scan WL Diagonal #Runs RunID1 RunID2 RunID3 RunID4 RunID5 RunID6 ...`
+* runDiagScan.cxx - example code on how to run the Diagonal Scan Analysis for all wavelengths and how to costumize variable parameters such as the distance cuts.

 How To Run
 --------------------